dotslashsapience/NumericalGradientChecker/README.md

 is calculated.
 The function then prints a pass/fail report.
 ___
 ### 3. `_dictionary_to_vector()`
-This is a simple helper function that takes int a `parameters_dict` and returns a Vector of the parameter values.
+This is a simple helper function that takes in a `parameters_dict` and returns a Vector of the parameter values.